-See Beneath the Surface of the Market with the Bears and Bulls Power Indicator
+See Beneath the Surface of the Market With the Bears and Bulls Power Indicators

 Reading time: 9 minutes

 This article will provide professional traders with a detailed explanation of how to use the Bears Power and Bulls Power indicators in MetaTrader 4, with a step-by-step tutorial.
 It will also explain how to use the indicators when trading in the financial markets.

 Many oscillators attempt to measure how much buying or selling power lies behind price moves in a financial market.
 Many do this by means of a single indicator that gauges momentum, both bullish and bearish.
 Some well-known trading indicators that work this way include the Relative Strength Index, the Force Index, and the Money Flow Index.

 There is another indicator though, known as the Elder-Ray Index, that attempts to gauge bullish and bearish forces in the market by using two separate measures, one for each type of directional pressure.
 The technique was developed by Alexander Elder, and the two indicators involved are called 'Bulls Power' and 'Bears Power'.

 Elder named the indicator after himself and X-rays, seeing a commonality between the revealing abilities of an X-ray scan, and his indicator's ability to see below the surface of the market.